Making DIY emergency candles is a smart move for anyone who wants to be ready for unexpected power cuts or other emergencies.

 This is VERY IMPORTANT.
-If you get a wick which is too-small for your candle or wax type, it won’t be able to burn up the wax at the same rate it melts.
+If you get a wick that is too small for your candle or wax type, it won’t be able to burn up the wax at the same rate it melts.
 The result?
 You’ll get a puddle of wax which drowns out the flame.

-If the wick is too large, then you’ll end up with a giant flame that produces a lot of soot.
+If the wick is too large, you’ll end up with a giant flame that produces a lot of soot.
 The wax will liquefy into a deep burn pool.
-With pillar candles, this causes the walls to collapse on themselves.
+With pillar candles this causes the walls to collapse on themselves.

 Candle Wick Resources:

 There are numerous types of candles.
 They are each made slightly differently and have their pros/cons to consider.

 Because this was for a wedding (with a lot of intoxicated people), I ruled out taper candles.
 They would be too easy to knock over and cause a fire.
 Likewise, I would never use taper candles during a natural disaster or if there are small children or pets who might knock them over.

 The safest choices were ones enclosed in glass jars.
 Our budget didn’t allow us to fill large mason jars with wax.
 So, I made DIY candle molds to make small pillar candles.

 - Pillar Candles (Put Inside Large Mason Jars for Safety): These are solid, self-standing candles made by pouring wax into a mold.
 They typically use a lot of wax but burn brightly and for a long time. *My pillar candles were really small, so they more resembled tea lights.

 - Votive Candles (Poured Into Old Baby Food Jars): Wax is poured into a small container.
 They are safe and easy to make, but lighting them can be awkward because of the container.

 - Wick holder (I used clothespins)